S-Moy/GettingAndCleaningData-CourseProject/README.md

     13. Add columns for subject ID and activity to create data set for mean,std by subject Id and activity
     14. Set column names for the Subject ID, Activity, and the mean/std data columns
     15. Create the data set of averages of the mean and std dev data by subject and activity
-    16. Function ave_mean_std will calculate average of each data column for each subject ID then calculate average for each activity
+    16. Execute Function ave_mean_std will calculate average of each data column for each subject ID then calculate average for each activity
     17. Call the function ave_mean_std to create the dataset for averages of mean and stdev of the HCI data
     18. Write data for extracted mean and stdev measurements to file, call it "mean_stdev_data.txt"
     19. Write data for the average of the extracted mean and stev data to file, call it "ave_of_mean_stdev_data.txt"